-On the second day of her globetrotting adventure on the Tassie Tiger Trail, Laura White discovered something – her eyes had been opened wide to the incredible world of travel on horseback…and this was just her second day!
-And her story just gets better.
-That same day (day two of her first globetrotting ride), she jumped onto our website again and booked herself on her SECOND globetrotting adventure!
+On the second day of her first ever Globetrotting adventure, the Tassie Tiger Trail, Laura White discovered something: her eyes had been opened wide to the incredible world of travel on horseback… and this was just her second day!
+And the story just gets better.
+That same day, she jumped onto our website again and booked herself on her SECOND Globetrotting adventure!
 Addicted much?
 Yep, we think so too, and we couldn’t be happier for her.
 We simply HAD to find out more…

 What is your day job?

 I am a paediatric speech pathologist currently studying a Masters of Audiology.

 How have horses influenced or changed your life?

 I believe that being around horses from a young age taught me valuable skills such as discipline, persistence, patience, trust and team work (to name a few!).
 These characteristics have carried over to all aspects of my life, particularly study and work.
 The relationship you build with a horse is like no other and I am so fortunate that I was exposed to horses from a young age.

 I used to visit a friend’s house when I was little and her next-door neighbour had two ponies in her back yard.
 I was always itching to go to her house to feed and pat them.
 I think this may have been the catalyst for incessantly begging my parents to take me to riding school!

 What was your childhood pony called?